AdityaKane2001/imgnet_preproc/README.md

 # imgnet_preproc

-A repo to download and preprocess ImageNet-1k dataset.
+A repo to download and convert ImageNet-1k dataset too TFRecords.

-### Description of scripts:

-- `make_tfrecs.py` : Driver script
-- `tfrecs_utils.py` : Utilities for making tfrecords.
-- `image_utils.py` : Utilities for image manipulation.
-- `valid_labels.txt` : Labels for validation set of ImageNet-1k.
-- `synset_to_human.json` : Synset to human readable labels mapping.

 ### Usage: